Jianguo-Wang/UBHDD/README.md

 # UBHDD

-UBHDD is a Python module for conducting the UBHDD (Uncorrelated Biomass-based Heterosis and Dominance Depletion) algorithm, which is designed for processing phenotype data frames and performing linear learning with uncorrelated features.
+UBHDD is a Python module for conducting the UBHDD (uncorrelation-based high-dimensional dependence) algorithm, which is designed for processing phenomic data and performing linear learning with uncorrelated features.
 It produces three output results:

 1. `UBHDD_R2_R2SE_coef.csv`: Contains R-squared values, standard errors of R-squared, and coefficients for each trait in separate rows.
 2. `PG.csv`: A file containing the genetic values for each trait.